gavinabernethy/arteeri/README.md

-# Artemis
+# A.R.T.E.E.R.I.
-## Artemis spatial population dynamics tool.
+## Arteeri spatial population dynamics tool (formerly 'Artemis').

 Dr Gavin M Abernethy,
 University of Stirling.

 ## What is this software for?

-This is designed to be a general-purpose Python tool enabling the simulation and analysis of highly-generalised mathematical ecological models.
+A.R.T.E.E.R.I.
+(A Ranged Terrestrial, Ecological and Evolutionary model with Reserves Iterator) is designed to be a general-purpose Python tool enabling the simulation and analysis of highly-generalised mathematical ecological models.

 ### The models may potentially involve: